-Walter Fields has led and been involved in a number of community initiatives to support Black youth, and has been particularly concerned with the academic achievement of young Black males and strategies focused on violence reduction.
+Walter Fields has led and been involved in several community initiatives to support Black youth and has been particularly concerned with the academic achievement of young Black males and strategies focused on violence reduction.
 He is a firm believer that all change is rooted in local organizing and action.

 As a resident of Maplewood New Jersey, he created a Summer Workshop for Black Boys and created the Black Parents Workshop to advocate for Black children in the public school district of South Orange-Maplewood.
 Upon relocating to Maryland, Fields became Co-Chairperson of the Advisory Council of Strong Schools Maryland.
 He is also currently serving as a consultant to the Morgan State University School of Education and Urban Studies and working on the launch of a new research center focused on eliminating educational disparities.

 He continues to invest his time and energy into youth development and is always looking for opportunities to serve young people.